ksu-is/BlockTock/ProjectRoadMap.md

 - [x] 1.
 Set up Github repo and add an admin role.
 DONE
-2. Wtite README file.
+- [x] 2.
+Wtite README file.
 DONE
-3. Schedule presentation in Teams.
+- [x] 3.
+Schedule presentation in Teams.
+DONE
-4. Commit open source license to repo in main branch.
+- [ ] 4.
+Commit open source license to repo in main branch.
-5. Find first existing example code and test the code.
+- [x] 5.
+Find first existing example code and test the code.
 DONE
-6. Find second existing example code and test the code.
+- [ ] 6.
+Find second existing example code and test the code.
-7. Plan goals for project.
+- [x] 7.
+Plan goals for project.
 DONE
-    - have an input for websites to be blocked.
+    - [ ] have an input for websites to be blocked.
-    - have a timer for how long websites should be blocked for.
+    - [ ] have a timer for how long websites should be blocked for.
-    - make sure they are unblocked after.
+    - [ ] make sure they are unblocked after.
-    - make steps userfriendly so it's easy tog et set up.
+    - [ ] make steps userfriendly so it's easy tog et set up.
-8. Start coding.
+- [ ] 8.
+Start coding.
-9. Update "How It Works" in README file.
+- [ ] 9.
+Update "How It Works" in README file.
-10. Create presentation powerpoint.
+- [ ] 10.
+Create presentation powerpoint.